sunnypilot/sunnypilot/sunnypilot/sunnylink/docs/README.md

 ### Centralized param enforcement

-The device-side UI enforces capability constraints in `selfdrive/ui/sunnypilot/ui_state.py:_enforce_sp_constraints()`.
+The device-side UI enforces capability constraints in `selfdrive/ui/sunnypilot/ui_state.py:_enforce_constraints()`.
 This method removes incompatible params based on car capabilities, and should be the single source of truth for such constraints.

 **Settings layouts should NOT duplicate these params.remove() calls.** Instead, they should rely on schema rules and the centralized enforcement.
 This prevents duplicate logic and ensures consistency.

-Example constraints in `_enforce_sp_constraints()`:
+Example constraints in `_enforce_constraints()`:
 - Angle steering cars: remove `EnforceTorqueControl` and `NeuralNetworkLateralControl`
 - No CarParams: remove all car-dependent params
 - No longitudinal: remove `ExperimentalMode`